zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec17.md

              *DNSKEY Not Signed By CDNSKEY* set.
     6. If there are no RRSIG records for the CDNSKEY RRset, then add the name server IP address to the *CDNSKEY Not Signed* set.
-    7. Else, for each RRSIG (CDNSKEY) do:
+    7. Else, for each RRSIG over the CDNSKEY RRset do:
        1. If the key tag of the RRSIG does not match any DNSKEY then add the name server IP address and key tag to the *CDNSKEY Signed By Unknown DNSKEY* set.